wantedly/kubedeploy/README.md

 # kubedeploy

-This tool enables to display and update Deployment's image in Kubernetes.
+Display and update images of Kubernetes deployment.

 ## How to build and run